 One might want to start with a relatively simple query that retrieves all the variants that support b as a genetic group.
 In order to establish which variants determine the b group, one must carry out a search, as illustrated in figure 7.
-In our edition, we have preset some searches (and offer additional information on them) to facilitate the use of VBase for anyone without an in-depth knowledge of the textual tradition of the Canterbury Tales.
+In our edition, some searches are preset (and additional information on them is offered) to facilitate the use of VBase for anyone without an in-depth knowledge of the textual tradition of the Canterbury Tales.